W4RH4WK/Debloat-Windows-10/README.md

 You may now disable the GeoLocation service again, the search box should remain functional.

+### Sysprep will hang

+If you are deploying images with MDT and running these scripts, the sysprep step will hang unless `dmwappushserivce` is active.

 ## Interactivity

 The scripts are designed to run without any user-interaction.
 Modify them